omundy/learn-git-milestones/README.md

 ### Instructions

 1. Fork this repository
-1. Complete and check off each of the tasks below
+1. Complete and check off each of the tasks below, adding content where prompted with: **??**
 1. Note: Sometimes I give the command you need and sometimes you have to read the documentation to find it.
 1. Celebrate your Git proficiency! 🙌